Blog | Ep 4: Brian Kotlyar – head of demand generation & growth, Intercom

-Could a chatbot become the most profitable member of your marketing and sales team?
+Could an Intercom chatbot become the most profitable member of your marketing and sales team?

 Chatbots can acquire leads, demo products, help onboard new customers, and of course offer customer support.